 My intention was to keep studying but I couldn’t find funding for tuition, transportation, food and other spending that I would need during my education.

-If I am given a scholarship, I guarantee an excellent school performance and I will try to exceed the expectation.
+Now that I have been given a scholarship by GSSG, I guarantee an excellent school performance and I will try to exceed your expectations.
 Otherwise I would not be able to achieve my dream, to study Social Work at Rafael Landivar University and help my village.

 GSSG’ Board of Trustees are very happy to welcome its newest scholar, Cornelio Isaias Poou Morán, who will receive a full scholarship to attend San Carlos University in Guatemala City.

 Cornelio lives in small house made of wood with a dirt floor near the city of Cobán.
 His mother makes and sell tortillas to earn money to support her family but she makes less than US$55 a month.
 This small amount makes every day a challenge for her.
 Cornelio finds work when he can to help her.
 He was able to find enough work to cover about 80% of his high school expenses.